adrielradicchi/web/README.md

 2. Just open the folder where this projects are stored and execute this commands.

 Obs: Before to executing this commands, You'll need install ``` Yarn``` and after installation, You can execute below commands.

-2. 1.
-Before to executing Web project You'll need open backend project folder and follow steps written on Readme.md file.
+Obs: Before to executing Web project You'll need open backend project folder and follow steps written on Readme.md file.

-2. 2.
 After You follow the previous steps and now You can execute these commands inside project folder.

     ```
         yarn install